Yes, you can kick the yelling habit for good.

 Carol: There’s shame involved for everyone here so we don’t want yelling to be the go-to communication skill.
-Then the third is know that you are more prone to yell when you are tired, hungry, and need a break from your children.
+Then the third is to know that you are more prone to yell when you are tired, hungry, and need a break from your children.
 So you’re just worn out.
-You’re a worn out parent.
+You’re a worn-out parent.
 You’re in the pattern of being worn out.
 That becomes a pattern.
 It becomes a habit in your life.
-So your moods get the best of you and you lack patience.
+So your moods get the best of you, and you lack patience.
 Do you ever find that?

-Carol: They’re gonna the brunt of your stress, right.
+Carol: They’re going to the brunt of your stress, right.

 Anne: Yeah.
-And so you need to be cognizant of that.
+And so you need to be mindful of that.
 Like, what’s really going on, what’s the root of this problem.
 If you find you’re having an off-day, and you’re yelling a lot, like, step away.
 Figure out what’s going on.
 Write some things down.
-Like, get it out so your kids aren’t getting the brunt of what you’re stressed about.
+Like, get it out, so your kids aren’t getting the brunt of what you’re stressed about.